-You see, darlings, my recipe is a fabulous fusion of 1940’s wartime cuisine, my dear Winnie’s allotment grown beetroot and French beans (of course, one may use shop bought) and today’s commonly known ingredient of gluten-free flour – anything to satisfy the health-conscious community.
+You see, my recipe is a fabulous fusion of 1940s wartime cuisine, my dear Winnie’s allotment grown beetroot and French beans (of course, one may use shop-bought) and today’s commonly known ingredient of gluten-free flour – anything to satisfy the health-conscious community.

-In fact, to achieve such culinary excellence I dabbled with both wheat flour and the gluten-free type, yet extraordinarily the latter produced a far tastier dish; thus, sporting a rather pleasant gritty texture – well, I never!
+In fact, to achieve such culinary excellence I dabbled with both wheat flour and the gluten-free type, yet extraordinarily the latter produced a far tastier dish; thus created a rather pleasant gritty texture.

-Darlings, my beloved grandmother Josie once told me that during World War II the British public was far healthier than in this day and age, "Well, would you Adam and Eve it!"
+Darlings, my beloved grandmother Josie once told me that during World War II the British public was far healthier than in this day and age, "Would you Adam and Eve it!"
 I hear you shriek with a slight tone of dismay!

-Also, during the great depression in the 1920’s unemployment had soared to more than two million, plus a staggering number of people were near destitute and sadly couldn’t afford to buy nutritious foods such as milk, fruit, and vegetables.
-And quite shockingly, around forty million darlings suffered from some kind of deficiency, most commonly calcium, which thankfully prompted the government to provide milk in schools.
+Also, during the great depression in the 1920s unemployment had soared to more than two million, plus a staggering number of people were near destitute and sadly couldn’t afford to buy nutritious foods such as milk, fruit, and vegetables.
+And quite shockingly, around forty million folks suffered from some kind of deficiency, most commonly calcium, which thankfully prompted the government to provide milk in schools.

-Of course, I wasn’t too shocked to learn that a study conducted by the British Medical Association in the 1930’s, revealed that the more affluent areas of society during that period benefited from an abundance of basic dietary constituents.
+Of course, one wasn’t too shocked to learn that a study conducted by the British Medical Association in the 1930s, revealed that the more affluent areas of society during that period benefited from an abundance of basic dietary constituents.

-Well, my dears, first off let’s pay homage to Sir Jack Drummond – nutritional biochemist and scientific adviser to the Ministry of Food, who chummed up with Lord Woolton – who also happened to be the wartime Minister of Food (glorious food!)
+Well, my dears, firstly let’s pay homage to Sir Jack Drummond – nutritional biochemist and scientific adviser to the Ministry of Food, who chummed up with Lord Woolton – who also happened to be the wartime Minister of Food (glorious food!).

-You see, darlings, their shared passion to improve the nation’s diet and to eradicate malnutrition, eventually led to a national food policy.
-Thus, measures were put in place to feed the British public back to good health, “But how on earth did they do that?”
-I hear you utter!
+You see, their shared passion to improve the nation’s diet and to eradicate malnutrition, eventually led to a national food policy.
+Thus, measures were put in place to feed the British public back to good health.

 PHOTO CREDIT - CLICK HERE

-Righty oh, without going into every last detail, in the year 1940, every man, woman, and child was issued with a ration book for butter, bacon, and sugar.
+And without going into every last detail, in the year of 1940, every man, woman, and the child was issued with a ration book for butter, bacon, and sugar.
 Soon followed by meat, preserves, tea, margarine, cooking fats, milk, and so on – so whether you were rich or poor, all members of society received adequate nutrition to survive the war.

-Now, moving swiftly on, if you’ve been behaving well and following my culinary journey you would’ve certainly indulged in a jolly good read about my visit to Whimsical Winnie’s allotment at Fulham Palace Meadows, London.
-And if so, I dare say you’re privy to a fact or two regarding the meadows fascinating ‘green fingered’ connection with the war effort - if not, then slap on the wrist!
+Moving swiftly on, if you’re following my wartime culinary journey then you would've read about my visit to Whimsical Winnie’s allotment at Fulham Palace Meadows, London.
+If so, then one presumes you’ve learnt a fact or two about the meadows fascinating "green-fingered" connection with the war effort - if not, then slap on the wrist!

-Anyway, before one proceeds any further please do pop over and meet my dear friend Winnie – The Queen of Fulham Palace Meadows, and I’ll see you back here in a jiffy!
+Therefore, before one proceeds any further please do pop over and meet my dear friend Winnie – The Queen of Fulham Palace Meadows, and I’ll see you back here in a jiffy.

 Here's the LINK: